antonyo94/antonyo94/README.md

 ###

-<p align="left">🎓 I'am Antonio, graduated with a Master's Degree in Applied Computer Science (Machine Learning & Big Data).<br>📃 I came from Italy and I have experience as a Big Data Engineer and Project Manager in Consulting for Italian Public Administration.</p>
+<p align="left">🎓 I'am Antonio, graduated with a Master's Degree in Applied Computer Science (Machine Learning & Big Data).<br>📃 I came from Italy and I have experience as a Big Data Engineer and Project Manager in Consulting for the Italian Public Administration.</p>

 ###